Selfsat>IP22 Sat-IP Receiver

 Next Steps

 At this point, if your antenna is already correctly pointed, you should be able to start receiving data on Bitcoin Satellite.
-Please follow the instructions for Bitcoin Satellite configuration.
+Please follow the Bitcoin Satellite configuration instructions.
 If your antenna is not aligned yet, refer to the antenna alignment guide.

 Further Information